Thankyou for visiting our website and showing interest in this page.

 What is a service like?

 In our Sunday morning service you will find something for everyone, both new visitors and regular members.
-We are an older congregation and fairly traditional in our service format with hymns, prayers, sermon and offerings, but we are open to trying new ways, We occasionally may use a “responsive” prayer, where the congregation may join in with the minister, but generally we do not.
+We are fairly traditional in our service format with hymns, prayers, sermon and offerings, but we are open to trying new ways, We occasionally may use a “responsive” prayer, where the congregation may join in with the minister, but generally we do not.
 We don’t use a prayer book or a missal, or have fixed prayers for certain Sundays or times of the year.

-We use a modern projector and screen for all the words and songs, so it’s easy to follow along.
+We use a modern projector and screen for all the words and songs, so it’s easy to follow.
 This screen is also used to show slides and videos as part of our worship.
 Any of our members will be happy to help you with any questions you have about what to do or what will happen during the service.
 We are a very small congregation so you won’t be lost in a crowd.
 You will quickly become “one of us” if you decide to stay.

 How long are your services?